-Your tenancy agreement – a binding contract between you and your landlord which outlines the legal terms and conditions of your tenancy, signed before you move into your rental home – should include a section on how and when rent will be reviewed.
+Your tenancy agreement should include a section on how and when rent will be reviewed.

-In the case of protected tenancy rents (sometimes known as regulated tenancy rents), there are special rules when it comes to rent increases which your landlord must abide by.
+In the case of protected tenancy rents (sometimes known as regulated tenancy rents), your landlord must abide by special rules for rent increases.
 For regulated tenancies (usually starting before 15 January 1989), your landlord can only increase the rent up to the legal maximum set by a rent officer from the Valuation Office Agency (VOA).

-To find out if a rent is registered and how much it should be, the register of rents is on hand to provide this information.
+To find out if rent is registered and how much it should be, the register of rents is on hand to provide this information.
 If you have a regulated tenancy, you or your landlord can check in with the VOA – typically every two years – to review the rent and see if it's still fair.
-If there are major changes to the home, for example repairs or maintenance, this review can be requested sooner.
+If there are significant changes to the home, for example, repairs or maintenance, this review can be requested sooner.